 A lack of ideas is never an issue when we cooperate with startup founders.
 They typically generate many ideas about what features should be included in the product.
 However, it's important to separate Problem Space from Solution Space.

-The problem space refers to the set of challenges, issues, or needs that users are facing, and it's where Sudolabs’s product managers focus their attention to identify opportunities for creating new products or improving existing ones.
+The problem space refers to the set of challenges, issues, or needs that users are facing, and it's where Sudolabs’s product managers focus their attention on identifying opportunities for creating new products or improving existing ones.
 This involves researching and understanding the users, their behavior, and their pain points.

 On the other hand, the solution space refers to the possible ways to address the problems identified in the problem space.
 This includes brainstorming, prototyping, and testing different solutions until a suitable one is found.